JasminePowell45/technical-writing-portfolio/rest-api-guide/README.md

 ## Overview
 An API (Application Programming Interface) allows software applications to communicate with each other.
-Instead of interacting directly with a user interface, one program a request to another program and receives a response.
+Instead of interacting directly with a user interface, one program sends a request to another program and receives a response.

 REST APIs are one of the most common ways applications exchange data over the internet.